Appendix Cancer: Types, Symptoms, Causes & Treatment

 • Sex:

-Females tend to develoh3oendocrine tumors in their appendix.
+Females tend to develop neuroendocrine tumors in their appendix.

 Tobacco-related activities may increase the risk of all cancers, including appendix carcinoma.